PlaidCloud/website/content/en/docs/reference/setup-tools/kubeadm/kubeadm-join.md

    process.

-   The TLS bootstrap uses the shared token to temporarily authenticate with the Kubernetes API server to submit a certificate signing request (CSR); by default the control plane signs this CSR request automatically.
+   The TLS bootstrap uses the shared token to temporarily authenticate with the PlaidCloud API server to submit a certificate signing request (CSR); by default the control plane signs this CSR request automatically.

 1. Finally, kubeadm configures the local kubelet to connect to the API